trainingOptions

 .

-To learn more about the effect of padding, truncating, and splitting the input sequences, see Sequence Padding, Truncation, and Splitting.
+To learn more about the effects of padding and truncating sequences, see Sequence Padding and Truncation.

 SequencePaddingValue